-How to configure OPS SQL WWDDE Interface to create CSV files from WonderWare InTouch.
+How to configure WWDDE Interface to create CSV files from WonderWare InTouch.

-Before attempting to configure OPS SQL WWDDE, there are a few steps that must be done first:
+Before attempting to configure WWDDE, there are a few steps that must be done first:

 1. Ensure WonderWare InTouch is archiving data.
 Historical data is stored in files with extension .LGH.
 Find these files - which you need to know later.
 Next, go into WonderWare and look up tagnames in the Tagname Dictionary.

 2. When running InTouch, open Configure -> Access Names and either Add a new name or modify existing name if you have one already for HISTDATA.EXE.
 Enter HistData for Application, a Topic Name without spaces or special characters, and select DDE as shown below:

 3. Set up at least one variable in WIMS.
 Open WIMS client, click Setup -> Edit/View Variable and select the Interface tab.
 Enter a Name, the Tag exactly as it appears in WonderWare, and select a Statistic.

 4. Ensure that WWDDE is installed on the same computer as WonderWare InTouch, and can communicate with WIMS client database.
 NOTE: the WWDDE will require someone logged on to keep the service running - it does not run like a normal system service due to the fact it uses DDE technology.

 5. Ensure DDEX.OCX file is loaded onto the computer where WWDDE is located and register it (see article Q11687)

 1. Run OPSSQL_WWDDE

 Run the OPSSQL_WWDDE program and the following screen will appear.
 Notice that none of the settings will be correct for your system, all of them need to configured.